By Simon Hettrick and Alexander Hay.

 Whether you're researching a cure for cancer or the eating habits of the common toad, every now and then you'll want to tell the outside world about your research.
 It's time for a press release!
 Here are our five top tips on preparing one.

-1. You need professional help
+1. Do you need professional help?

 Press releases need to be written in a journalistic style that will appeal to publishers.
 Most organisations will have press officers whose job it is to write press releases for researchers.
 This is typically a free service, because it's in your employer's interest to showcase your successes.
 To find a press officer, ask the faculty member responsible for marketing or contact the marketing department of your university or employer.